Deonna Purrazzo: Personal life

 In 2020, she began dating fellow professional wrestler and New Jersey native Stephen Kupryk, better known as Steve Maclin.
 On February 12, 2022, Purrazzo announced that she and Kupryk were engaged.
 They were married on November 10, 2022.

 On August 1, 2023, Purrazzo revealed that she received her Bachelor of Arts degree in history after graduating from Southern New Hampshire University.

-In 2024, Purazzo announced that she started working on her Masters degree in Political Science at Liberty University.
+In 2024, Purazzo announced that she started working on her Master's degree in Political Science at Liberty University.